This post has been updated to reflect the latest information from 2016

 Average GRE scores for Harvard – Engineering and Education

-Here’s the US News & World Report data on the engineering and education programs at Harvard:
+Here’s the US News & World Report data on the engineering and education for Master’s and PhD programs at Harvard:

 |Program||Average Verbal||Average Quantitative|

 Unfortunately, as you can see, there’s not one definitive number I can give you to know where you stand or what you should be aiming for.
-For example, according to Harvard Graduate School of Education’s website, accepted PhD candidates averaged a 158 in math and 163 in verbal, while the Master’s candidates averaged a lower 154 in math and 159 in verbal.
-This disparity reflects the different expectations of a PhD student versus a Master’s student, so broadly speaking you should adjust your own expectations in your preferred field based on what degree you’re pursuing.
+The slight disparity in scores reflects the different expectations of a PhD student versus a Master’s student, so broadly speaking you should adjust your own expectations in your preferred field based on what degree you’re pursuing.

 Of course, average GRE scores for Harvard vary greatly across disciplines.

 Sadly, most of the graduate schools within Harvard aren’t quite as forthcoming with their GRE scores, so we’ll have to do a little estimation to find out what, say, Harvard Kennedy School’s average GRE scores are or what GRE score you’ll need to get accepted into a social science program like economics, psychology, or sociology.

 Below is an estimated range of scores you could expect from Harvard’s ranked programs.
 For more on the methodology behind the numbers, see Methodology. 🙂

 Resources to get the GRE scores you’ll need